Starting Yet Another Project

 The Plastic Side

-While we talk a lot about fabricating with steel (and aluminum) on this website, that’s not the only material to work with — not by a long shot.
-This project includes fabricating with wood, aluminum and plastic.
+While we talk a lot about fabricating with steel (and aluminum) on this website, that is not the only material to work with – not by a long shot.
+This project includes fabricating with wood, steel, aluminum, and plastic.
 (And a bunch of purchased components as well.)
-No, we won’t be molding any plastic, but we are using plastic pipe for some needed cylindrical pieces.
-(Note again the clamps here creating yet a different kind of cheap, effective fixture.)

-This stuff starts life as a long sewer pipe we picked up from a local supply house, Winwater.
+DIY Build - Pipe VacThis stuff starts life as a long sewer pipe we picked up from a local supply house, Winwater.
 The PVC makes a mess of little ‘chips’ when you cut it, but fortunately it vacuums up OK.

 The little cutouts are not precision, but they actually look pretty good.
 Careful hand work with lots of patience does it OK.
 Too bad the pipe only comes in shades of puke green.
-Anyway, I think these pipes will do the job just fine.
+Anyway, I think these pipes will do the necessary job just fine.

 CNC And DIY Build Fabrication